Long-range contact process and percolation on a random lattice: Introduction

-Long-range percolation models had been studied and showed a fruitful tool as a model for social networks, in particular the study of the graph distance on the long-range percolation cluster, the also called {\em chemical distance}.
+Long-range percolation models have been studied and showed a fruitful tool as a model for social networks, in particular the study of the graph distance on the long-range percolation cluster, the so-called {\em chemical distance}.
 See for example~\cite{BB,Bi1,Bi2,DS} and the references therein.

-The contact process was introduced by Harris in 1974 \cite{Ha}, as model for spreading an infection and it has became one of the most studied particle systems model since then, see the books \cite{Li1} and \cite{Li2} for an introduction on this subject.
+The contact process was introduced by Harris in 1974 \cite{Ha}, as a model for spreading an infection and it has became one of the most studied particle systems model since then, see the books \cite{Li1} and \cite{Li2} for an introduction on this subject.
 Long-range contact process is one of the several variations of this model and it had already appeared in the literature, probably its roots go back to Spitzer~\cite{Sp} and a phase transition theorem was proven in Bramson-Gray~\cite{BG}.
 Long-range contact processes variations are also present in the physical literature, see \cite{GHL} and the references therein.

-More related to our work, we also would like to mention the paper of Can~\cite{Can}, in which it is studied a long-range contact processes on a percolation cluster in the one-dimensional complete graph, where each bond $\langle i,j\rangle,\ i,j\in\Z$ is open with probability $|i-j|^{-s}, s>1$.
-Contact processes on a dynamical environment was the content of the recent work of Linker-Remenik \cite{LR}, it deals with a contact processes running on a one-dimensional lattice undergoing dynamical percolation, that is, the set of bonds where the contact processes is defined changes along the time.
-The proposal here is to merge the long-range contact process with a random and dynamical environment, in the sense of the range of infection of each individual changes along the time in a random way.
+More related to our work, we also would like to mention the paper of Can~\cite{Can}, in which it is studied a long-range contact processes on a percolation cluster in the one-dimensional complete graph, where each bond $\langle i,j\rangle,\ i,j\in\Z$ is open with probability $|i-j|^{-s}, s>1$.The main goal in~\cite{Can} is to give conditions on the tail of the probability of the long-range connections, such that the model still displays a positive critical infection rate, which is similar to Theorem~\ref{cfinito2}.
+Contact processes on a dynamical environment were the content of the recent work of Linker-Remenik \cite{LR}, it deals with a contact processes running on a one-dimensional lattice undergoing dynamical percolation, that is, the set of bonds where the contact processes is defined changes along the time, another paper concerning the same model and extending some result of~\cite{LR} for higher dimensions is~\cite{HUVV}; as in our work, the content of the these results concern about how the dynamics of the model can affect the behavior of the critical infection rate, analyzing if it is trivial or not.
+Other recent work concerning contact process in a dynamical environment is~\cite{SS}.
+Our proposal here is to merge the long-range contact process with a random and dynamical environment, in the sense of the range of infection of each individual changes along the time in a random way.